Jocker666z/vgm2flac/README.md

 The crossed out files are not available for the moment.

 ## Known error
-* zxtune123 in version higher than r4880 do a backend error
 * usf/miniusf decoding stuck = zxtune123 bug

 ## Holy reading